Training and socialisation

 Training helps to enhance the relationship between you and your pet.
 A trained pet is able to follow its owner’s instructions, and should be rewarded for its obedience.
 The training process helps to build and strengthen the bond between you and your pet.
 Training also helps you better understand your pet, resulting in greater respect of and appreciation for it.

-Training your pet can be time-consuming and frustrating at times, but it is well worth the effort.
+Training your pet can be hard work, but it is well worth the effort.
 Here are some tips on how to train your pet:

-- Have several short training lessons lasting 5 to 10 minutes each, instead of a single long lesson, especially if your pet has a short attention span.
+- Have several short training sessions lasting 5 to 10 minutes each to build consistency, instead of a single long session.

-- Start the training at a quiet place familiar to your pet.
-Ensure that there are few things and people around to distract it.
+- Start the training at a quiet place familiar to your pet, with minimal distractions.

 If you have a pet dog, you may engage one of our accredited trainers for basic obedience training.
 This training with an accredited trainer is compulsory if your dog’s breed is listed in the list of Scheduled dogs.